danbev/learning-ai/notes/llama.cpp/llama-vocab-notes.md

             try_add_bigram(i - 1, i);
         }
 ```
-If symbols.size() is larger than INT_MAX (typically 2^31 - 1 or about 2.14
+If symbols.size() is larger than `INT_MAX` (typically 2^31 - 1 or about 2.14
 billion), this conversion could lead to overflow and undefined behavior.
 But I don't think it is reasonable that the symbols, that is the number of
 unicode character to tokenize exceeds this value.

-So at the point we have the utf8 characters from the input string to be
+So at this point we have the utf8 characters from the input string to be
-tokenized which are stored as llm_symbol in the symbols vector.
+tokenized which are stored as `llm_symbol` in the symbols vector.
 Now, we
 are going to iterate through them and call `try_add_bigram`:
 ```c
     void add_new_bigram(int left, int right) {